-Migrate 2.6 beta1 is now available.
+Migrate 2.6 Release Candidate 1 is available.
 The main theme of this release is UX - the existing UI has been significantly rearranged, and a new API has been introduced to allow other modules to easily developed wizard-style UIs targeted to non-developers.

 The most significant changes in Migrate 2.6:

 For a more complete list of changes, see the issues tagged as Migrate 2.6.

 Besides the UI changes, there are significant changes around migration registration and construction that are somewhat risky - before upgrading to the latest -dev or git code, be sure you backup your database.
 Please report any problems you have in upgrading in the issue queue - we want to be sure the upgrade to the final 2.6 release is as clean as possible.

 The place to implement migration support for a contributed module is in that module, not in the Migrate module.
 That way, the migration support is always self-consistent with the current module implementation - it's not practical for the Migrate module to keep up with changes to all other contrib modules.

 Historically, if this did not seem practical, or as an intermediate step before submitting it to the contrib module itself, support for some contrib modules has gone into the Migrate Extras module.
 We're now deprecating this module - every effort should be put into integrating migration support directly into the target module.